-The monthly dividend for the Fund was reduced twice during the reporting period in March and June 2023.
-These dividend cuts resulted from the decline in net income available to common shareholders amid the sharp increase in leverage costs linked to the Fed's monetary tightening.
-The Fund maintains undistributed net investment income (UNII) that may rise or fall depending upon whether distributions to common shareholders are less or greater than the Fund's current net income after expenses and financing costs.
-As the SIFMA index increased and exhibited high volatility over the period, the UNII balance fluctuated during the year.
-At November 30, 2023, the Fund's undistributed net investment income as determined in accordance with U.S. Generally Accepted Accounting Principles was \$0.009 per share, unchanged from its level at November 30, 2022.
+The monthly dividend for the Fund was increased during the reporting period in June 2024.
+The decline in leverage costs contributed to the Fund increasing its monthly dividend during the period.
+The Fund maintains undistributed net investment income that may rise or fall depending upon whether distributions to common shareholders are less or greater than the Fund's current net income after expenses and financing costs.
+At November 30, 2024, the Fund's undistributed net investment income as determined in accordance with U.S. Generally Accepted Accounting Principles was \$0.077 per share, up from \$0.009 per share at November 30, 2023.